ovenjs/Muzzle/docs/index.md

 ## 🤝 Contributing

 We welcome contributions from the community!
 Please see our contributing guidelines in the main repository for information on how to get involved.

-## 📄 License

-Muzzle is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for more information.